-- 5. From the Required Box Depth Chart, determine the number of rings to be used in the set (5, 6, or 7), depending on available stuffing box depth.
-All the rings in the supplied set should be used whenever possible. - 6.
-Use a bushing to fill stuffing box if depth is greater than height of uncompressed packing set.
-A bushing should also be used if the gland follower is short and gland flange could bottom out leaving no room for future adjustment.
-To determine bushing height, subtract the required box depth from the actual box depth (Step 4). - 7.
-Install the bushing, and then install the bottom 1303-FEP ring.
-Use the gland follower or an extra bushing to compress the braided ring and make sure it sits on the bottom properly.
+- 7. Install the bushing, and then install the bottom 1303-FEP adaptor ring.
+Make sure the braided ring sits flat and properly on the bottom.
+Do not heavily compress the ring.
 Install the GRAPH-LOCK rings, offsetting the seam of each ring by 90 degrees clockwise from that of the previous ring.
 Do not lubricate the rings.
 Push each ring down until it contacts the one below it.
-The flat top of the GRAPH-LOCK adapter should be approximately flush or close to the edge of the stuffing box.
-Do not install the top 1303-FEP ring at this time. - 8.
-Apply compression to the lower rings with the gland follower by tightening down on the gland bolts to the minimum recommended torque (see below equation 1.5.1).
-This will consolidate the packing set and create enough room to enable the top 1303-FEP ring to be installed.
+Install the last (second) 1303-FEP adaptor ring.
+The flat top of this last ring should be approximately flush or close to the edge of the stuffing box. - 8.
+Apply compression to the lower rings with the gland follower by tightening down on the gland nuts to the Minimum Recommended Torque (see below equation) using a torque wrench\\.
+Alternately tighten the nuts until the desired torque is reached.
+This will consolidate the packing set.
 Verify that gland follower is equally centered around the stem during tightening process or it will result in side loading the packing and/or possible contact with the stem.